sybrew/the-seo-framework/readme.txt

 		* Canonical, redirect, and image URLs are no longer uselessly suggested by the browser.
 		* The Facebook Business page URL description has been updated, to be in line with the current behavior.
 		* TODO Open Graph data validation (e.g. missing descriptions).
-		* TODO WooCommerce checks are no longer blocking (performance... it means we should move "woocommerce" support to a compat file, and improve the API if necessary)
 		* The main plugin's cache is now flushed after the SEO settings are requested to be updated, even when the options didn't change.
 		* The automated scheme detection can now prevent the sitemap from using, and caching, the wrong scheme.
 		* A lot of verbatim regarding various settings, to make it more clear what they do, and when they do it.